 Mini Meatloaves in a muffin tin?
 Yes, Please!
-These Mini Meatloaf Muffins are so yummy and sure to please even your pickiest eater!Disclosure: This post may contain affiliate links.
+These Mini Meatloaf Muffins are a fun and delicious alternative to regular meatloaf.

 Why Mini Meatloaves are a Must Make!

 - You can cook just about anything in a muffin tin and it will be a success.

 - I especially love this recipe because it is so easy and flexible.

 - I can hide whatever veggies I have on hand and get no complaints!

 - Meatloaf muffins are perfect when you don’t have a lot of time to cook as the cooking time is much shorter than regular meatloaf.

 If you haven’t tried your meatloaf in a muffin tin yet, you really should give it a try!